 #1 The big CLAMP cross-over is… meh

 Their inclusions feel gratuitous and often lazy, which as an average CLAMP fan just serves to frustrate me.
 And I know this is kind of petty, because the existence of Tsubasa doesn’t magically make my Cardcaptor Sakura and Chobits manga vanish in thin air.
-At the same time, it’s hard not to feel like my fond memories of these characters are being misused when clones and alternate dimension versions of them start popping up all the time, but now they are also super badass warrior dudes that develop dark, edgy stories over the course of the adventure.
+At the same time, it’s hard not to feel like my fond memories of these characters are being misused when clones and alternate dimension versions of them start popping up all the time.
+Except now they are also super badass warrior dudes that develop dark, edgy stories over the course of the adventure.

 Tsubasa had every opportunity to be a cool fantasy story, but as it stands, it feels more like fan-fiction.